uic-library/Python_Intro/_episodes/09-Lists.md

 In order to access the list items, we use the index number.
 For example- we can access the third element by typing list[2].
 In Python, negative sequence indexes represent positions from the end of the array.
 That is -1 refers to the last item, -2 refers to the second-last item, etc.
+> ### Note:
+> Indexing in python always starts from 0.
+In the below example, the index of 12 is 0.
 ~~~
 list1=[12, 15.5, 'abcd', 'xyz', 34, 256.8]